If you can’t pay your bills because of coronavirus

 If you’re behind with your mortgage payments

-Your mortgage provider shouldn’t try to repossess your home if your only arrears are deferred payments and you’ve arranged to pay them back.
+Your mortgage provider shouldn’t try to evict you if your only arrears are deferred payments because of coronavirus and you’ve arranged to pay them back.

-If your mortgage provider is trying to repossess your home, talk to an adviser.
+If your mortgage provider’s still trying to evict you, talk to an adviser.

 If you can’t pay your energy bills

 At the moment, your energy supplier won’t disconnect your gas or electricity if you miss a payment.
 If you’ve got a prepayment meter and you don’t top it up, your energy supply might still stop.